 The fact that she turned a political 180 in the space of less than a year is strange and intriguing, but it isn’t the problem with her current campaign.
 The fact that she wasn’t born a Jew isn’t the problem either – she can be as Jewish as she wants.
 The real issue is that she lied, repeatedly, to gain political favor.

 Like Elizabeth Warren the fake Indian and Rachel Dolezal the fake black woman, Julia Salazar the fake Colombian Jewish immigrant doesn’t think she can make it in a progressive America without some fabricated minority identity.
-The question now is whether her brainwashed progressives – many suffering from the same liberal “education” as Salazar – will choose her to represent them despite her lies.We value your comments!
-Please weigh in on our comment section below.
+The question now is whether her brainwashed progressives – many suffering from the same liberal “education” as Salazar – will choose her to represent them despite her lies.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com